Battle of Rhode Island: French movements

-France sent Admiral Comte d'Estaing with a fleet of 12 ships of the line and 4,000 French Army troops to North America in April in its first major attempt at cooperation with the Americans; with orders to blockade the British North American fleet in the Delaware River.
-British leaders had early intelligence that d'Estaing was headed for North America, but political and military differences within the government and navy delayed the British response, and he sailed unopposed through the Straits of Gibraltar.
+France sent Admiral Comte d'Estaing with a fleet of 12 ships of the line and 4,000 French Army troops to America in April in its first major attempt at cooperation with the Americans, with orders to blockade the British fleet in the Delaware River.
+British leaders had early intelligence that d'Estaing was headed for America, but political and military differences within the government and navy delayed the British response, and he sailed unopposed through the Straits of Gibraltar.
 It was not until early June that a fleet of 13 ships of the line left European waters in pursuit, under the command of Vice-Admiral John Byron.
-D'Estaing's crossing of the Atlantic took three months, but Byron was also delayed due to bad weather and did not reach New York until mid August.
-(Byron was called "Foul-weather Jack" due to his repeated bad luck with the weather.)
+D'Estaing's crossing of the Atlantic took three months, but Byron was also delayed due to bad weather and did not reach New York until mid-August.

 The British evacuated from Philadelphia to New York City before d'Estaing's arrival.
-Their North American fleet was no longer on the river when the French fleet arrived at Delaware Bay in early July.
-D'Estaing decided to sail for New York, but its well-defended harbor presented a daunting challenge to the French fleet.
+Their fleet was no longer on the river when the French fleet arrived at Delaware Bay in early July.
+D'Estaing decided to sail for New York, but its well-defended harbor presented a daunting challenge.
 The French and their American pilots believed that d'Estaing's largest ships would be unable to cross the bar into New York harbor, so French and American leaders decided to deploy their forces against British-occupied Newport, Rhode Island.
-While d'Estaing was outside the harbor, British General Sir Henry Clinton and Vice-Admiral Richard, Lord Howe dispatched a fleet of transports carrying 2,000 troops to reinforce Newport via Long Island Sound.
+While d'Estaing was outside the harbor, British General Henry Clinton and Vice-Admiral Richard Howe dispatched a fleet of transports carrying 2,000 troops to reinforce Newport via Long Island Sound.
 The troops reached their destination on July 15, raising the size of Major General Robert Pigot's garrison to more than 6,700 men.